RN Programs in San Diego, CA with Course and School Information

 San Diego RN Schools

 There are multiple undergraduate and graduate education options open to nursing students in and around San Diego.
 This article focuses on the courses and clinical experiences required at three schools -- all of which offer programs designed to prepare students for the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
-After exploring the degrees, check out the table of stats on the profiled colleges as well as details on a few other school options in the San Diego area.
+Check out the table of stats on the profiled colleges as well as details on a few other school options in the San Diego area.

 - Students who don't have the time or the finances for a four-year degree program can consider San Diego City College, a two-year school less than a mile from downtown San Diego.
 It offers nursing associate degree programs as well as a program for licensed vocational nurses (LVNs) to earn their RN certification.

 - San Diego State University, nearly 11 miles northeast of central San Diego, offers the most program options for RNs.
-Students can complete a bachelor's or master's degree in nursing, an LVN-to-RN non-degree program, a post-master's certificate in nursing education and a school nurse credential program at the institution.
+Students can complete a bachelor's or master's degree in nursing as well as an LVN-to-RN non-degree program at the institution.

 - The Hahn School of Nursing and Health Science at the University of San Diego, about seven miles from downtown, offers master's and doctoral degree programs in nursing.